klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 showall {MODULES}
 +++++++++++++++++

 This command shows all versions of the given modules.
-Mandatory option "--maxstate" defines the maximum :term:`state` a module may have.

 Optional parameter MODULES specifies which :term:`modules` are shown.
 If no :term:`modules` are given the command shows all :term:`versions` of all